Florida Woman Records Close Encounter With Alligator While Paddleboarding

 OCALA (CBSMiami) – A Florida woman, paddleboarding in a lagoon at Silver Springs State Park, had a scary and potentially dangerous close encounter with a very large alligator and it was all caught on camera.

-In multiple videos and photographs posted to her Facebook page, Vicky Reamy Baker, of Ocala, can be seen sitting on her paddleboard as the gator slowly glides through the water right up to her paddleboard.READ MORE: Miami Police Searching For Person In Car Dealership Arson Attack
+In multiple videos and photographs posted to her Facebook page, Vicky Reamy Baker, of Ocala, can be seen sitting on her paddleboard as the gator slowly glides through the water right up to her paddleboard.READ MORE: Violent Crash In NW Miami-Dade, One Person Killed

 In the videos, Baker can be heard saying, “What are you doing?
 Get away from me, get away from me,” as the large gator approaches.